 A full agenda package will be posted.

 Monday, April 9, 2018, 7:00 p.m., Van Bien Training Centre

 2. Adoption of agenda and Adoption of Minutes

 3. PAC Networking and discussion (To increase the effectiveness of this section of the agenda, we suggest that people report on ideas that may be of interest to other PACs, or concerns that other PACs could help with.)

 7:30pm – Partner groups enter

-4. Partner Group Presentations (five minutes each – questions may be taken about general topics, detailed and specific questions are best kept to the break)
+4. Partner Group Presentations (five minutes each – questions may be taken, once all reports are complete, about general topics, detailed and specific questions are best kept to the break)